-Detroit mom charged in son’s death found incompetent to stand trial
+Mom charged in son’s death found not fit for trial

 A Detroit woman who fled to a psychiatric clinic before her young son was found dead in her bed was found incompetent Wednesday to stand trial in his death.

 Deanna Shanta Minor, 28, was in court before 36th District Judge Shannon Holmes to determine if she was mentally and criminally responsible in the death of Aaron Minor, 3.
 She will be admitted to a local psychiatric center for treatment.
 Holmes set a March 3, 2017, date for a hearing for an update on Minor’s progress and the case.

 Police said Deanna Minor was found in a Downriver crisis center after the discovery of her child’s body, which was found decomposing in a bed in his mother’s apartment around 2:40 p.m.
 May 25.